 Keep all internal roads and gates clear for emergency vehicles.
 And, by clear, we don’t mean kinda clear, or mostly clear.
 If your vehicle doesn’t fit, you’ll need to park it elsewhere in the campgrounds.
 There’s a Public Car Park (near Reception) that you are welcome to use.

 Trees aren’t always as sturdy as they look.
 Take care when camping under them and definitely don’t climb or hang anything from them.

 Keep your campsite clean by using the bags handed to you at Reception and by using the 4 different waste streams.
 Keep Meredith Town and surrounds clean as well.

 Fully extinguish all cigarette butts and put them in the bin.

 Make sure everyone has a good view of the stage.
 Elevated/raised couches, chairs, platforms, gazebos, marquees, umbrellas, etc are OK in the campgrounds, but not OK in the Amphitheatre.

 Please let your neighbours decide what they’d like to listen to at their campsite.
 Keep your own volume low and content friendly.
 Be careful using the car stereo once parked too – keep your ignition turned off until it’s time to go home.

 Never reverse.
 Always check under and around your vehicle before moving it.

 Drive only when you are ready to leave and never before.
-If you need to leave early, park in the Public Car Park (near Reception), take the festival shuttle to town and back, or check out Heaven Eleven (to the right of the Gift Shoppe), which sells things you forgot.
+If you need to leave early, park in the Public Car Park (near Reception), take the shuttle to Meredith town and back, or check out Heaven Eleven (to the right of the Gift Shoppe), which sells things you forgot.